r-nikhil/r-nikhil.github.io/_til/2025-04-09-google-ai-cloud.md

 ---

 Google has launched a new protocol spec for agents to talk to each other.
 [Link](https://github.com/google/A2A) to the spec.
+Homepage [here](https://google.github.io/A2A/#/).

 From the [blog](https://developers.googleblog.com/en/a2a-a-new-era-of-agent-interoperability/):